ShadyShawkat/todo-react/README.md

 ### Setup

 1. Open a command line
-2. Clone the project to your computer with `git clone git@github.com:ShadyShawkat/Math-magicians.git`
+2. Clone the project to your computer with `git clone git@github.com:ShadyShawkat/todo-react.git`
-3. Go into the folder to the project with `cd Math-magicians`
+3. Go into the folder to the project with `cd todo-react`
 4. Build the node modules with `npm install`.

 ### Usage